CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Windows Dashboard Analysis

 We accessed the Windows dashboards initially made; changing the source from the *original log* to the *attack log*.
 This adjustment enabled us to seamlessly view the new log data, while retaining the existing dashboard configurations.
+This section only covers part of my team's dashboard analysis.

 ### Analysis for Time Chart of Signatures